 I’m not sure there is a definitive answer, but saying goodbye to a child you love causes grief no matter how positive the circumstances may be.
 One thing I’ve discovered about grief—both from my own perspective and from watching others experience it—is that it looks different for everyone, and that’s okay.

 Here’s the other thing I’ve discovered about grief, it doesn’t have to paralyze you.
-Even in the most devastating, unforeseen circumstances, we have a choice to let those circumstances lead to bitterness and stagnation, or to growth.
+Even in the most devastating, unforeseen circumstances, we have a choice to let those circumstances lead to bitterness and stagnation, or growth.
 You can say goodbye and still keep doing this.
 You are the example for your children; they will handle it as well as you do.
 Here are a few of the things I’ve found helpful during the inevitable goodbyes that come with being a foster parent.

 Prepare for It

 For the majority of kids who enter foster care, the initial plan is to reunify them with their parents, or failing that, with another family member.
 Any seasoned foster parent will tell you that the direction of a case can change on a dime.
 For these reasons, it’s always a good idea to remember that this child may not be yours forever.
+Sometimes, foster kids leave.
 Make sure the language you use reflects this—not that you want to constantly be reminding your foster child that they are only temporary, but so that you don’t make promises you may not be able to keep.
 This is important for you, your foster child, and your other children.

 It is also another reason why it is important to try and build a positive relationship with your foster child’s birth family.
 You will increase the likelihood of being able to stay in contact when the child goes home.
 Also, if you get to know and care about the parent, it’s a little easier to celebrate with them even when you need to say goodbye.